How Much Compensation Can I Claim For A Needlestick Injury?

 Our detailed guide to medical negligence claims.

-Needlestick Injury Claims FAQ
+Needlestick Injury Claims FAQs

 How common is needle stick injury?

 As we’ve seen above, in some settings needle stick injuries can be quite common.
 For example, 94% of UK surgeons have reported either witnessing or experiencing a needlestick injury.
+Sometimes, but not always, this has come after the victim has chosen to inject drugs into their system.

 Can you get an STD from a needlestick?